vedph/cadmus-itinera-rdf/setup.md

 ./cadmus-tool graph-import $HOME/Desktop/cadmus-itinera/work-mappings-d.json cadmus-itinera-graph -g repository-provider.itinera -m m
 ```

->>Dereferencing mappings is required when your source file is not a JSON array with mappings, but rather a JSON object with named and document mappings sections.
+>>⚠️ Dereferencing mappings is required when your source file is not a JSON array with mappings, but rather a JSON object with named and document mappings sections.
 Also, when using `graph-import` command, you can add `-d` for dry-mode.

 ## Ubuntu